connexcs/docs/my-servers.md

 1. Click on any of the servers in the list and the details will show up.

-2. Users can also do quick actions like *start server*, *stop server*, *restart server* etc., as shown in an image below:
+2. Users can also do quick actions like *start server*, *stop server*, *restart server* etc., as shown in the image below:

 ![alt text][server-img-4]